-Districts are not required to offer a capacity interview.
-When offered, the intended purpose should be to probe for clarification of the applicant's responses within the application template and/or for a deeper understanding of the applicant's knowledge and understanding of their duties required to establish and operate a charter school.
-Applicants must demonstrate their capacity to effectively and equitably serve all students.
+should be to probe for clarification of the applicant's responses within the application template and/or for a deeper understanding of the applicant's knowledge and understanding of their duties required to establish and operate a charter school.
+Applicants must demonstrate their capacity to serve all students effectively and equitably.